harry-gibson/harry-gibson.github.io/_pages/dhs.md

 This study, <a href='https://www.nature.com/articles/s41586-019-1050-5' target='_blank'>published in Nature in 2019</a>, models the prevalence of "improved" housing (that is, housing made from durable materials, with clean water and sanitation and sufficient space) across Africa over time.

 The study was enabled by DHS data I extracted from 62 separate surveys across sub-saharan Africa.
 Based on the relational database I had reconstructed, from each survey I extracted information on household construction, sanitation, and size, and collated this into a single coherent dataset for use in the geostatistical modelling.

+This study forms part of a series investigating housing quality, wealth factors, and the relationship they have with childhood health outcomes.
+The code I wrote for extracting the datasets used in all of these studies, along with further description, can be found <a href="https://github.com/harry-gibson/DHS-Data-Extractions/tree/main/Building_Quality_And_Child_Health" target="_blank">here</a>.

 ---
 ### Treatment seeking rates in malaria endemic countries.